YongfeiTan/MineFarm-Farmer/docs/final.md

 1. Deep Q Learning (DQN)

   - Store the past exploring experience of the agent

   - Determine the maximum output of the last action

   - Update Q-value table using Bellman Equation

   $$ Q(S, A) = Q(S, A) + \alpha [R + \gamma max_aQ(S', a) - Q(S,A)] $$

   S = the State or Observation

   A = the Action the agent takes

   R = the Reward from taking an Action

-- Advantage:
+  - Advantage: Find a good strategy quickly.
+In our project, It usually start get positive reward at 2000 steps.
-- Disadvantage: It will get higher overfitting because it keeps its strategy after many iterations.
-It is hard to setup and debug and use properly, and it also needs numerous episodes to train.
+  - Disadvantage: It will get higher overfit because it keeps its strategy after many iterations.
+When we train the agent, agent will continuously alive at most 3 times.
+After that, it will be killed with poor behavior.
+The agent's strategy doesn't change when the state has been changed.
+It shows agent usually find local maximum but not global maximum.

 2. Proximal Policy Optimization (PPO)
   We tried both discrete action and continuous action list.
+We do train agent with this algorithm, but it has bug on our code.
+Agent cannot get reward from XML map.
+Its behavior doesn't as good as we think because of this problem.
+We cannot finish the training even we fix this problem.
+We make this comparison according to articles which introduce this two method.
+And Since PPO is a more complex and suitsble method, agent should get better result with this algorithm.

   $$ L(\theta)=\hat E_t[\min(r_t(\theta)\hat A_t, clip(r_t(\theta),1-\epsilon, 1+\epsilon)\hat A_t)] $$
-  - Advantage: PPO should eventually get better behavior than DQN since DQN will get higher overfit.
+  - Advantage: PPO should eventually get better behavior than DQN since DQN will get higher overfit.Since PPO will have longer time to explore new actions, it is possible that agent will find a global maximum.
-  - Disadvantage: More time: PPO will explores more than DQN method
+  - Disadvantage: More time(PPO will explores more than DQN method)